ejluttmann/SmartThings/smartapps/ejluttmann/nhl-game-notifications.src/README.md

 #### Install the code using the SmartThings IDE

-1. Within the SmartThings IDE, click '*My SmartApps*', then select '*NHL Game Notifications*'.
+1. Within the SmartThings IDE and click '*My SmartApps*' (or goto https://graph.api.smartthings.com/ide/devices), then '*+ New SmartApp*'.
 2. Select the '*From Code*' tab and paste in the contents of the groovy file from the link below.
 3. Click '*Create*', and then '*Publish*' *(For Me)*.

 #### Update the code using the SmartThings IDE

-1. Within the SmartThings IDE, click '*My SmartApps*', then '*+ New SmartApp*'.
+1. Within the SmartThings IDE and click '*My SmartApps*' (or goto https://graph.api.smartthings.com/ide/devices), then select '*NHL Game Notifications*'.
 2. Delete to old code and paste in the contents of the updated groovy file from the link below.
 3. Click '*Save*', and then '*Publish*' *(For Me)*.